X

 |---|---|---|

-Prednisolone tapering schedule — how long do I need?
-This depends on the starting dose and duration of therapy.
-After a short pulse with 40 mg (2–4 weeks): approximately 6–8 weeks to taper safely.
-After months of low-dose therapy: often 3–6 months.
-The most critical phase is always the last — below 5 mg, when the adrenal gland must become self-sufficient again.
-Never taper on your own initiative — always coordinate the schedule with your doctor.
+Prednisolone tapering schedule – how long do I need?
+That depends on the starting dose and the therapy duration.
+After a short burst therapy with 40 mg (2–4 weeks): about 6–8 weeks for safe tapering.
+After a months-long low-dose therapy: often 3–6 months.
+The most critical phase is always the last – under 5 mg, when the adrenal gland has to become independent again.
+Never taper off on your own – always coordinate the schedule with the doctor.

-Prednisolone Cushing threshold — what does it mean for me?
-If your doctor prescribes prednisolone above 7.5 mg daily for more than a few weeks, you are above the Cushing threshold.
-This does not mean you should refuse the therapy — sometimes it is medically necessary.
-But it does mean: vitamin D + calcium from now on every day, regular blood glucose and blood pressure checks, plan a bone density scan, and ask your doctor when and how the dose can be reduced.
+Prednisolone Cushing threshold – what does that mean for me?
+When your doctor prescribes you prednisolone over 7.5 mg daily for more than a few weeks, you are above the Cushing threshold.
+This does not mean you should refuse the therapy – sometimes it is medically necessary.
+But it means: vitamin D + calcium daily from now on, check blood sugar and blood pressure regularly, plan a bone density measurement, and ask the doctor when and how the dose can be reduced.

-Prednisolone side effects weight — what is normal?
-Weight gain on prednisolone has two components: fluid retention (rapid, reversible) and actual fat redistribution to the face and abdomen (slower, also reversible after stopping).
-The typical moon face occurs with long-term therapy above the Cushing threshold.
-Short courses under 2 weeks usually cause only minimal, fully reversible changes.
+Prednisolone side effects weight – what is normal?
+Weight gain on prednisolone has two components: water retention (fast, reversible) and real fat redistribution to the face and the belly (slower, likewise reversible after the end of therapy).
+The typical moon face appears with long-term therapy above the Cushing threshold.
+Short therapies under 2 weeks usually cause only minimal, fully reversible weight changes.

-Prednisolone tapering fatigue — why am I so exhausted?
-This is one of the most common problems during tapering: fatigue, low drive, aching limbs.
-The reason is relative adrenal cortical insufficiency — the body has become accustomed to external cortisol supply and its own production has not yet returned to normal.
-This phase takes weeks to months.
-It is unpleasant, but is a sign that the body is adapting — and not a reason to abandon the tapering process.
+Prednisolone stopping fatigue – why am I so exhausted?
+This is one of the most common problems with tapering: fatigue, lack of drive, aching limbs.
+The reason is the relative adrenal insufficiency – the body has got used to an external cortisol supply and its own production is not yet back at the normal level.
+This phase lasts weeks to months.
+It is unpleasant, but a sign that the body is adapting – and not a reason to break off the tapering.

-Corticosteroid and ibuprofen together — why is it dangerous?
-Corticosteroids inhibit gastric mucosal repair (reduce prostaglandin-mediated protection); ibuprofen inhibits prostaglandin production.
-Together, the gastric lining loses protection from two directions.
-The risk of peptic ulcers and gastrointestinal bleeding rises substantially — particularly in older patients.
-If the combination is unavoidable: always add pantoprazole 20–40 mg daily simultaneously.
+Cortisone and ibuprofen together – why is that dangerous?
+Cortisone inhibits the regeneration of the stomach lining (reduces prostaglandin protection), ibuprofen inhibits prostaglandin production.
+Together, the stomach lining lacks protection from two sides.
+The risk of stomach ulcers and stomach bleeds rises considerably – particularly in older patients.
+When the combination is unavoidable: always add pantoprazole 20–40 mg daily at the same time.